Shipping container homes are not just a trendy architectural choice; they’re a testament to sustainable living and innovative design.

 What Are Shipping Container Homes?

-Before we start looking at shipping container homes and explaining how they are priced, it helps to be familiar with them.
+Before we start looking at shipping container homes and explaining how much they cost, it helps to be familiar with them.
 Maybe you haven’t encountered shipping container homes before and you need to learn all about them, in which case you’re in the right place.

 First, you need to know what shipping containers are.
 You only need to go to a local railway or port to see shipping containers being used.
 They are large, rectangular crates that are mainly made from steel.
 They are often painted striking colors like red or dark green, sometimes with logos and iconography on the side for certain goods.